holepunchto/bare-module-resolve/README.md

   // An array reference which will contain the matched conditions when yielding
   // resolutions.
   matchedConditions: [],
+  // An array reference which will contain the matched targets when yielding
+  // remapped specifiers., such as those from resolution or import maps.
+  matchedTargets: [],
   // The supported engine versions.
   engines: {},
   // The file extensions to look for.
 Must be provided to support extensionless